ninavelikajne/RhythmCount/docs/docs_data_processing.md

 * `df (DataFrame)` - Cleaned dataframe.

 ## cosinor_generate_independents(X, n_components, period=24)
-Executes the cosinor method on the given data. <br>
+Transform the independent variable X using a cosinor model with a given number of components and a given period. <br>
 Parameters:
 * `X (Series)` - Independent variable (time).
 * `n_components (int)` - Number of components.